 Also, around 38-40% of modern pregnancies end in spontaneous abortion usually due to an anembryonic pregnancy.
 I can only imagine how high this number was in the past.
-I am sure there was a great deal of correlation without causation going on.
+I am sure there was a great deal of correlation without causation being observed.

 I am not saying that no herbs have this effect, we will get to that in future posts.
 I am saying that people have been guilty of far too much reductionism and too frequently they translated any phrase that had anything to do with stimulating menstruation to using the herb as an abortifacient.
 Most of them didn’t seem to have even inkling of understanding of nuances of reproductive health and I don’t think it’s a coincidence that many of them were men.